Long Parliament: Recall of the Rump (7 May 1659 – 20 February 1660)

-This statement may be verified by the many executions of key Parliament members and Generals after the restoration of King Charles II.
-Therefore, the restoration of King Charles II could not be an act of the Long Parliament acting freely under its own authority, but only under the influence of the sword by Colonel Monck, who traded his loyalties for the present Long Parliament, in preference to a reformed Long Parliament and to the restoration of King Charles II.

 General George Monck, who had been Cromwell's viceroy in Scotland, feared that the military stood to lose power and secretly shifted his loyalty to the Crown.
 As he began to march south, Lambert, who had ridden out to face him, lost support in London.
 However, the Navy declared for Parliament, and on 26 December 1659 the Rump was restored to power.

-On 9 January 1660, Monck arrived in London and his plans were communicated.
-Whereupon Henry Vane the Younger was discharged from being a member of the Long Parliament; and Major Saloway was reproved for his role and committed to the Tower during the pleasure of the house.
+On 9 January 1660, Monck arrived in London and communicated his plans.
+Henry Vane the Younger was removed from the Long Parliament; and Major Saloway was criticized for his role and committed to the Tower during the pleasure of the house.
 Lieutenant-General Fleetwood, Col. Sydenham, Lord Commissioner Whitlock, Cornelius Holland, and Mr. Strickland were required to clear themselves touching their deportment in that affair.
 High treason was also declared against Miles Corbet, Cor.
 John Jones, Col. Thomlinson, and Edmond Ludlow on 19 January 1660.
 1,500 other officers were removed from their command and "scarce one of ten of the old officers of the army were continued".
 Any known Anabaptists in the army were specifically discharged.
 So tame had Parliament become, that though it was most visible that Monck's letters and Arthur Haslerig's instructions were designed for the dissolution of the Long Parliament, they were obeyed by the remainder of the members and all these designs were to be put into execution.
 Though named by Parliament for treason, Miles Corbet and Edmond Ludlow were for a while were permitted to continue to sit with Parliament, and for a time the charges against these men were dropped.